brpandey/hangman/README.md

 Wishlist:

-- [] One game server being able to handle multiple concurrent different player games
+* One game server being able to handle multiple concurrent different player games

-- [] Players being able to communicate with each other e.g. using a lookup registry to find other players and being able to play in tandem
+* Players being able to communicate with each other e.g. using a lookup registry to find other players and being able to play in tandem

-- [] A new type cyborg which alternates between human and robot playing
+* A new type cyborg which alternates between human and robot playing

-- [] A stumper word process which plays the games before hand with all the words and identifies the word stumpers for use in real game play
+* A stumper word process which plays the games before hand with all the words and identifies the word stumpers for use in real game play

-- [] New strategy algorithms which try to learn player's guessing style - aka machine learning
+* New strategy algorithms which try to learn player's guessing style - aka machine learning

-- [] Truly distributed hangman running on multiple nodes and machines
+* Truly distributed hangman running on multiple nodes and machines

-Enjoy! :metal
+Enjoy!
 Bibek Pandey